sebemery/Lipschitz-constrained-neural-networks/README.md

 Master semester project carried out at the Biomedical imaging group (BIG) at EPFL during the spring 2021 semester under the supervision of Bohra Pakshal

 #### Description
-Plug-and-Play methods, a subclass of variational methods in inverse problem, is characterized by a particularly modular structure which allows to plug-in state-of-the-art image denoisers, instead of optimization derived denoisers.
-The goal is to investigate the convergence's properties of Convolutional Neural Networks denoisers and their performance when plug-in in such frameworks.
+Plug-and-Play methods, a subclass of variational methods in inverse problem, is characterized by a particularly modular structure which allows to plug-in state-of-the-art image denoisers, instead of optimization derived ones.
+The goal is to investigate the convergence properties of Convolutional Neural Networks denoisers and their performance when plug-in in such frameworks.
 This work aims to extend the previous work  done on the subject by **[Ryu et al](https://github.com/uclaopt/Provable_Plug_and_Play)**.
-The goal is to build firmly  nonexpansive CNNs to soften assumption's made by Ryu et al. on the  data-fidelity term to broaden the theoretical convergence of such algorithm in the image reconstruction field, while reaching approximately the same performance level.
+The goal is to build firmly  nonexpansive CNNs to soften assumptions made by Ryu et al. on the  data-fidelity term to broaden the theoretical convergence of such algorithm in the image reconstruction field, while reaching approximately the same performance level.
 On the road, we will study lipschitz-constrained CNNs and B-spline activations.
 #### Requirements

 The required packages are `pytorch` and `torchvision`,  `opencv` and `h5py` for data-preprocessing, `cvxpy`, `cvxpylayers` and `qpth` for quadratic programming and `tqdm` for showing the training progress.